arniebarnie/ArnieScriber/README.md

 ## Usage

-Create a text file (`playlists.txt`) with the URLs of the profiles/playlists you want to scrape, one URL per line.
+Create a text file (`playlists.txt`) with the name of the profiles/playlists you want to scrape, one name per line.
 Pass this file as an argument to the `run.sh` script.

 Example of `playlists.txt` for TikTok profiles: